jdinkla/GeomAlgLib/README.md

 The library contains:

-- basic datastructures for points, lines, segments, rays, polygons and simple functions like calculations of angles, area, etc.
+- datastructures for points, lines, segments, rays, polygons and functions like calculations of angles, area, etc.
 - datastructures for efficient orthogonal range queries: kd-trees and rangetrees
-- algorithms for twodimensional convex hulls: Jarvis March, Grahams Scan, Merge-Hull, the algorithm of Kirkpatrick and Seidel and Chan's algorithmus
+- algorithms for two dimensional convex hulls: Jarvis March, Grahams Scan, Merge-Hull, the algorithm of Kirkpatrick and Seidel and Chan's algorithmus
 - algorithms for the triangulation of simple polygons: two simple but inefficient algorithms, the "standard"-algorithm of Garey, Johnson, Preparata and Tarjan and two output-sensitive algorithms of Toussaint
 - the quad-edge data structure (QEDS) for planar subdivisions and polyhedra
 - algorithms for Delaunay-triangulations and Voronoi-diagrams in two dimensions: the divide & conquer-algorithms of Stolfi and Guibas, which uses the QEDS and a randomised incremental algorithms by Boissonnat and Teillaud, which uses the delaunay-dag.